ivuorinen/starred/README.md

 - [notkmhn/obyde](https://github.com/notkmhn/obyde) - A minimal tool to convert a "standardly" configured Obsidian vault to a Jekyll or Hugo blog.
 - [ofirgall/tmux-window-name](https://github.com/ofirgall/tmux-window-name) - A plugin to name your tmux windows smartly.
 - [openai/gpt-oss](https://github.com/openai/gpt-oss) - gpt-oss-120b and gpt-oss-20b are two open-weight language models by OpenAI
-- [oraios/serena](https://github.com/oraios/serena) - A powerful coding agent toolkit providing semantic retrieval and editing capabilities (MCP server & other integrations)
+- [oraios/serena](https://github.com/oraios/serena) - A powerful MCP toolkit for coding, providing semantic retrieval and editing capabilities  - the IDE for your agent
 - [originalankur/maptoposter](https://github.com/originalankur/maptoposter) - Transform your favorite cities into beautiful, minimalist designs.
 MapToPoster lets you create and export visually striking map posters with code.
 - [peless/claude-thread-continuity](https://github.com/peless/claude-thread-continuity) - 🧠 Keep your Claude conversations flowing!
 An MCP server that automatically saves and restores project context when threads hit token limits.
 - [peteromallet/desloppify](https://github.com/peteromallet/desloppify) - Agent harness to make your slop code well-engineered and beautiful.